msavoury-carecloud/deepstream.io-website/src/tutorials/guides/realtime-friend-locator/readme.md

 }
 ```
-## Performing a RethinkDB geospatial query
+## Listening for subscribed users

 Now we are ready to find all the users who are within a kilometer radius of us, and who are logged in to the app.
-We will be using the listen method to pull our data out of this list we created, that contains our latitude and longitude:
+We will be using the listen method to pull our data out of this list we created, that contains our latitude and longitude.

+The listen method is called every time there is a change in record subscriptions, with our *isSubscribed* callback either returning true if there is a subscription, or false if there is not.
+Once there are events to subscribe to and we accept the response, we can start publishing data that will be populated from our database.
+There is more information about this in the  [events turorial](https://deepstream.io/tutorials/core/pubsub-events/#how-to-listen-for-event-subscriptions).

 ```js
 //server side